Gig workers need health & benefits — Catch is their safety net

 - Tax Withholding provides an FDIC-insured Catch account that automatically saves what you’ll need to pay taxes later, while Catch earns interest on the funds

-- Time Off Savings similarly lets you automatically squirrel away money to finance ‘paid’ time off, while Catch earns interest
+- Time Off Savings similarly lets you automatically squirrel away money to finance “paid” time off, while Catch earns interest

 These and the rest of Catch’s services are curated through its Guide.
-You answer a few questions about what benefits you have and need, connect your bank account, choose what programs you want, and get push notifications whenever Catch needs your decisions or approvals.
+You answer a few questions about which benefits you have and need, connect your bank account, choose which programs you want and get push notifications whenever Catch needs your decisions or approvals.
 It’s designed to minimize busy work so if you have a child, you can add them to all your programs with a click instead of slogging through reconfiguring them all one at a time.
-That simplicity has ignited explosive growth for Catch, with the balances it holds for tax withholding, time off, and retirement balances up 300% in each of the last three months.
+That simplicity has ignited explosive growth for Catch, with the balances it holds for tax withholding, time off and retirement balances up 300 percent in each of the last three months.

-In 2019 it plans to add Catch-branded student loan refinancing, vision and dental enrollment plus payments via existing providers, life insurance through a partner such as Ladder or Ethos, and full health insurance enrollment plus subsidies and premium payments via existing insurance companies like Blue Shield and Oscar.
-And in 2020 it’s hoping to build out its own blended retirement savings solution and income smoothing tools.
+In 2019 it plans to add Catch-branded student loan refinancing, vision and dental enrollment plus payments via existing providers, life insurance through a partner such as Ladder or Ethos and full health insurance enrollment plus subsidies and premium payments via existing insurance companies like Blue Shield and Oscar.
+And in 2020 it’s hoping to build out its own blended retirement savings solution and income-smoothing tools.

 If any of this sounds boring, that’s kind of the point.
 Instead of sorting through this mind-numbing stuff unassisted, Catch holds your hand.
 Its benefits Guide is available on the web today and it’s beta testing iOS and Android apps that will launch soon.
-Catch is focused on direct-to-consumer sales because “We’ve seen too many startups waste time on channels/partnerships before they know people truly want their product and get lost along the way” Tyrrell writes.
+Catch is focused on direct-to-consumer sales because “We’ve seen too many startups waste time on channels/partnerships before they know people truly want their product and get lost along the way,” Tyrrell writes.
 Eventually it wants to set up integrations directly into where users get paid.

 Catch’s biggest competition is people haphazardly managing benefits with Excel spreadsheets and a mishmash of healthcare.gov and solutions for specific programs.
-21 percent of Americans have saved $0 for retirement, which you could see as either a challenge to scaling Catch or a massive greenfield opportunity.
+Twenty-one percent of Americans have saved $0 for retirement, which you could see as either a challenge to scaling Catch or a massive greenfield opportunity.
 Track.tax, one of its direct competitors, charges a subscription price that has driven users to Catch.
 And automated advisors like Betterment and Wealthfront accounts don’t work so well for gig workers with lots of income volatility.

 So do the founders think the gig economy, with its suppression of benefits, helps or hinders our species?
 “We believe the story is complex, but overall, the existing state of the gig economy is hurting society.
 Without better systems to provide support for freelance/contract workers, we are making people more precarious and less likely to succeed financially.”